stellaaaaav/yingying.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: Neural Networks and Deep Learning
+  - title: Rising Stars in EECS hosted by MIT EECS
     url: https://www.coursera.org/learn/neural-networks-deep-learning
     date: '2023-11-25'
     awarder: Coursera